NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 - Response returns the expected error message body with references to the invalid attribute

-## Scenario: An API consumer submitting a request with an invalid sms receives a 400 ‘Invalid Value’ response
+## Scenario: An API consumer submitting a request with a non-string sms receives a 400 ‘Invalid Value’ response

-A valid sms contact detail must be structured in this format: { sms: value }
+A valid sms contact detail must be structured in this format: { sms: value } where Value is a string

-**Given** the API consumer provides an message body with an invalid sms
+**Given** the API consumer provides a message body with a non-string sms
 <br/>
 **When** the request is submitted
 <br/>